Updated May 22, 2023

-We can also provide an error message that is used to find the root cause of the error easier, and it is possible to discover the error.
+We can also provide an error message that helps in easier identification of the root cause of the error, allowing us to discover the error.
 The exception gives an error in the error code; we will identify the error using the error code; it will define either a SQL State code condition.
 When the raise statement does not specify the level, it will specify the printed message as an error.
-After printing, the error message currently running transaction is aborted, and the next raise statement is not executed.
+After printing the error message, the currently running transaction is aborted, and the next raise statement does not execute.

-It is used in various parameters or options to produce an error message that is more informative and readable.
-When we are not specifying any level, then by default, the exception level is used in the raise statement.
-The exception level is aborted the current transaction with a raise statement in it.
+It is utilized in various parameters or options to generate error messages that are more informative and readable.
+When no level is specified, the raise statement defaults to using the exception level.
+The exception level aborts the current transaction with a raise statement.
 The exception level is very useful and important to raise the statement to abort the current transaction in it.

 Examples of PostgreSQL RAISE EXCEPTION

 Raise an exception statement, which reports different messages.